Five reasons why Fraser Island was the royal favourite!

 2. THE ROYAL MENU

-“We’ve heard Meghan is a foodie, with a strong interest in local produce and paddock to plate dining…in our case it might be rainforest to the royal plate.”
-Annie said.
+“We’ve heard Meghan was a foodie, with a strong interest in local produce and paddock to plate dining…and in our case it was rainforest to the royal plate.”
+Annie said, with couple dining on a selection of signature dishes from the resort's Seabelle Restaurant.

 An array of bush tucker ingredients are grown on Fraser Island, from native nuts and berries bursting with flavour, to the refreshing citrus of lemon myrtle.